talkohavy/guides/docs/programming/nest.md

 ### - D. Pipes

+You can think of pipes in nest as kind of "middleware".

-Pipes are used for 2 main purposes: transformation & validation.
+Pipes in nest are used for 2 main purposes: data transformation & data validation.

 So it's either to transform your data, or to validate your data.

 - Transform